Keto Shepherd’s Pie

 - Turn the heat to medium-high and add the flour and mix in.
 Add the crushed tomatoes, Worcestershire sauce, and bay leaves, then the beef stock.
 Bring it to simmer, before reducing it to medium heat.
 Cook for 10-15 minutes, until thick and gravy-like.

-- Transfer the filling into a 9 x 13-inch baking dish or cast iron skillet.
+- Transfer the filling into a 9 x 13-inch baking dish or a 9-inch cast iron skillet.

 - Preheat the oven to 180C/350F.